mwong510ca/Algorithm-26WayRadixTrie-Boggle/README.md

     N - size of words added to trie.
 </pre>

+### 26WayRadixTrie - concept
-I take the advantage of R-way trie on performance and Radix trie on memory usage, and combined into new R-way Radix trie as below:
+I take the advantage of R-way trie on performance and Radix trie on memory usage.
+First 2 letter always stored as 26wayTrie.
+Remaining string stored as combined into new R-way Radix trie as below:
 <pre>
     ...
     ABSENCE